Advice vs Advise: What’s the Difference & Why It Matters

 • I advise you to prepare early.

-• Can you advise on the next steps?
+• Can you advise me on this issue?

 Pronunciation Difference